mhartzel/vim_python3_ide_installer/README.md

 - Install Syntastic and Pyflakes.
 - Install Supertab and Pydoc.
 - Remove most color schemes that come with vim, leaving only: default, desert, murphy and slate.
-- Install 256 color vim colorschemes: desert256, distinguished, jellybeans.
+- Install 256 color vim colorschemes: desert256, distinguished, jellybeans, aldmeris (based on oblivion colorscheme for Gedit).
 - Sets colorscheme desert256 as the default colorscheme.

 After installation you have: